olonho/mathvm/README.txt

  basic.
 Language has 3 types:
      - 64-bit integer type, called 'int'
      - ANSI C compatible double type, called 'double'
-     - immutable strings, called 'string'
+     - immutable strings (C equivalent: const char*), called 'string'

   Every variable is scoped, scope is marked with curly braces ({ and }).
  Variable has to be declared before first use, otherwise translation error will happen.